Tsen Shui Fang: Diary entry and excerpts

-And on the 18th December 1937 writing about the harsh conditions of:
+And on 18 December 1937 writing about the harsh conditions of:

-“All the girls, except one, who were taken away last night were released and came back.
-[I have] no idea where the missing girl is or if she feels too ashamed to come back. […]
+"All the girls, except one, who were taken away last night were released and came back.
+[I have] no idea where the missing girl is or if she feels too ashamed to come back. [...]

 These [Japanese soldiers] were extremely ruthless; they committed all kinds of crimes, killing and raping whomever they like, no matter young or old.
 One family has mother and daughter.
 The mother, over 60 years old, was raped by three soldiers consecutively, and daughter, 40-some years old, by two soldiers.
 Both of them are widows.
-It is extremely inhumane! […] Now, Ginling has over 9,000 refugees.
-Outside and inside, walkways and hallways, people slept everywhere as if sardines packed in boxes.”
+It is extremely inhumane! [...]
+Now, Ginling has over 9,000 refugees.
+Outside and inside, walkways and hallways, people slept everywhere as if sardines packed in boxes."

-On the 30th December 1969 Tsen Shu Fang gave her statement to the International Military Tribunal for the Far East highlighting her experiences during the Massacre:
+On 30 December 1969 Tsen Shu Fang gave her statement to the International Military Tribunal for the Far East highlighting her experiences during the Massacre:

-“Japanese soldiers would enter the grounds on the pretext of looking for soldiers but were in fact looking for our girls.
+"Japanese soldiers would enter the grounds on the pretext of looking for soldiers but were in fact looking for our girls.
 Miss Vautrin was the foreign lady in charge here and she did a marvellous work in keeping the soldiers from carrying off our girls.
 In spite of all that she and I and the rest of us could do on the night of December 17, 1937, the soldiers entered the grounds and carried off eleven girls.
 Nine of these girls horribly raped and abused by Japanese officers later made their way back to our grounds.
 Mr. Mills saw them.
-We never heard any more of the other two girls. […] The soldiers would burn private houses at night throughout the city just for sport or to keep themselves warm.
+We never heard any more of the other two girls. [...]
+The soldiers would burn private houses at night throughout the city just for sport or to keep themselves warm.
 We have a woman working at the village now whose husband, a merchant, was killed by Japanese soldiers and her home with her little child 3 months old burned by the Japanese soldiers.

 Legacy

-Cheng Ruifang’s diary is the first known daily diary recorded by a Chinese citizen on the Nanjing Massacre.
+Cheng Ruifang's diary is the first known daily diary recorded by a Chinese citizen on the Nanjing Massacre.
 Her diary is seen as proof of the violent nature of the invasion documenting the rape and murder committed by the Japanese soldiers.
 Minnie Vautrin also kept a diary that recorded her observance.
 The two diaries have detailed description of the war crimes Japanese soldiers committed on Ginling campus, revealing the suboptimal conditions women and children endure during the Nanjing Massacre.

 The Second Historical Archives of China in Nanjing has collaborated with Nanjing Publishing Group, to edit and translate the diary into English and Japanese.